saranbud/Customer_Segmentation_Tinnitus-Patients/README.md

 ## Limitations

-1. **Synthetic data** — the dataset was generated to replicate realistic clinical distributions for methodology development.
+1. **Synthetic data** — the dataset was generated using realistic clinical distributions for methodology development.
 Results are not clinical evidence and cannot be used for patient diagnosis, treatment planning, or causal inference.
 2. **K=4 is a clinical override** — the pure statistical metrics favoured K=2.
 The selection of K=4 reflects a clinical interpretability judgement and introduces analyst subjectivity.
 3. **Moderate silhouette score** — 0.1187 is typical for mixed high-dimensional clinical data with overlapping continuous distributions.
 Segments are statistically real but not sharply bounded.
 4. **Algorithm sensitivity** — hierarchical clustering ARI of 0.4549 indicates the segment structure depends to some degree on the choice of algorithm.
 Gaussian Mixture Models or HDBSCAN may produce different boundaries.